 KPIs for manufacturing operations are very important for organizations to analyze operational performances.
 A manufacturing Key Performance Indicator (KPI) helps to monitor, analyze, and optimize operations over time.
 Organizations can easily evaluate operational performance by collecting and evaluating KPIs in a systemic way.
 Even the manufacturing KPIs dashboard can give a lucrative overview regarding performance.
 As a result, most of the fast-growing industries are giving focus on KPI implementation.
-Here is some best manufacturing KPIs examples are described.
+Here are some best manufacturing KPIs examples are described.

 Benefits of Using Manufacturing KPIs

 Business is most competitive in this recent economy.
 So, industry owners are trying to gain more profit and market share through the optimization of business operations.
 To implement manufacturing KPIs, organizations must know- how to build a KPI dashboard.
-Benefits of the KPIs for Manufacturing Operations can be as below:
+The benefits of the KPIs for Manufacturing Operations can be as below:

-- Reduces process cost,
+- Reduces process costs,

-- Reduces manpower cost,
+- Reduces manpower costs,

-- Reduces overtime cost,
+- Reduces overtime costs,

 - Reduces manufacturing waste,

-- Improves employee’s morale,
+- Improves employee morale,

 - Improves organizational profits and growth,